jeremy-collette/midistar/README.md

 must have already successfully built midistar following the instructions in BUILDING MIDISTAR before you can use this command.

-### 4.6 Building Documentation
-If you would like to build midistar documentation, you can do so using doxygen.
-Before building documentation, you must install doxygen and Graphviz.
-If you're on Debian or Ubuntu, you can install doxygen and Graphviz using the following
-command:
-    `sudo apt-get install doxygen graphviz`

-If you're on OSX, you can use Homebrew:
-    `brew install doxygen graphviz`

-On Windows, you will have to download and doxygen and Graphviz online.

-Once installed, navigate to the 'doc' folder, and type the command:
-    `doxygen doxygen.config`

-This will build the midistar documentation in the 'doc' folder.

 ## 5. License
 Refer to the 'LICENSE' file for more information.